-180 Marlborough was designed by architect Samuel D. Kelley and built in 1880 by Samuel Stillings, a carpenter and builder, probably for speculative sale, one of two contiguous houses (180-182 Marlborough).
+180 Marlborough was designed by architect Samuel D. Kelley and built in 1880-1881, one of two contiguous houses (180-182 Marlborough) built for speculative sale.

-By the 1881-1882 winter season, 180 Marlborough was the home of Dr. Samuel Jason Mixter and his wife, Wilhelmina (Galloupe) Mixter.
-They had married in August of 1879 and previously had lived at 219 Beacon with his parents, William and Mary (Ruggles) Mixter, and in Europe (their son, William, was born in Vienna in December of 1879).
+On September 23, 1881, 180 Marlborough was purchased from N. Henry Chadwick and Oscar Stillings by Dr. Samuel Jason Mixter.
+He and his wife, Wilhelmina (Galloupe) Mixter, made it their home.
+They had married in August of 1879 and previously had lived at 219 Beacon with his parents, William and Mary (Ruggles) Mixter, and in Europe (their son, William, was born in Vienna in December of 1880).

 Dr. Mixter was a physician and surgeon, and maintained his medical offices at 180 Marlborough.
 The Mixters’ sons — William Jason Mixter, Charles Galloupe Mixter, George Mixter, and Samuel Mixter — lived with them.
 William and Charles Mixter both became physicians and maintained their practices with their father.
 George Mixter became an electrical engineer, and Samuel Mixter became a bond broker.

 William Mixter married in September of 1911 to Dorothy Fay and they moved to an apartment at 295 Commonwealth.
 Charles Mixter married in October of 1911 to Helen Worthington McIntosh and they moved briefly to 17 Exeter and then to 247 Beacon.
 Both continued to maintain their medical practices at 180 Marlborough with their father.
 George Mixter married in August of 1914 to Muriel Eaton and they moved to 5 Brimmer.
 And Samuel Mixter married in October of 1916 to Anne Dudley Williams and they moved to 41 Pilgrim Road.

 In June of 1909, Samuel Mixter acquired 182 Marlborough.